calypsonet/calypsonet-keyple-support-website/content/add-ons/plugin-ext/_index.md

 4 plugins are designed for integration into Android based embedded ticketing terminals equipped with a contactless card reader, as well as one or more contact readers for SAMs.
 - The Famoco plugin interfaces only with SAM readers, as the contactless reader on the Famoco supported terminals is based on the standard Android NFC API (natively supported by Keyple).
-- In addition to SAM readers, the Coppernic, Flowbird and Bluebird plug-ins manage an observable contactless reader (capable of detecting the card presence).
+- In addition to SAM readers, the Coppernic, Arrive and Bluebird plug-ins manage an observable contactless reader (capable of detecting the card presence).

 The 5th plugin enables a Calypso legacy HSM to be interfaced on a Linux server equipped with a Spirtech HSM.